RiccardoCerberi/RISCV-Emulator/README.md

-The project is a Risc-V development
+The project is a RISC-V development